-University Policy on Accommodating Students with Disabilities

-Students requesting accommodation for disabilities must first register with the Disability Resource Center.
-The Dean of Students Office will provide documentation to the student who must then provide this documentation to the instructor when requesting accommodation.
+University Policy on Accommodating Students with Disabilities documentation to the student who must then provide this documentation to the instructor when requesting accommodation.
 You must submit this documentation prior to submitting assignments or taking the quizzes or exams.
 Accommodations are not retroactive, therefore, students should contact the office as soon as possible in the term for which they are seeking accommodations.